 • Liquid X

-What Are the Effects Of GHB?
+What Are The Effects Of GHB?

 Using GHB can impact both the body and the mind.
 Upon taking GHB, the effects can be felt for 15 to 30 minutes and may last up to six hours.
 The short-term effects are as follows: